TheBIMsider/GHT/README.md

 **Data not saving?**
 - Check that your SheetDB API URL is correct in `script.js`
-- Verify your Google Sheet has the correct column headers
+- Verify your Google Sheet has the correct column headers in the right order
+- Ensure the "tees" column is added as column D
 - Check browser console for error messages

 **Handicap calculation seems wrong?**